appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 {{fetchUserData.data}}
 ```

-3. Now, set Table's `onRowSelected` event to open a Modal widget.
+3. Set Table's `onRowSelected` event to open a Modal widget, you can create a new Modal widget or select an existing one

 :::note
 Modal widget remains hidden on the canvas and becomes visible only when an event is triggered.
 You can access and edit the Modal widget from the entity explorer.
 :::

-4. Next, add the necessary widgets to the Modal widget based on the number of data fields you wish to update.
+5. Next, add the necessary widgets to the Modal widget based on the number of data fields you wish to update.
 For instance, if you plan to modify a user's `Date of Birth` and `Email`, you can drag and drop a Datepicker widget and an Input widget accordingly.

-5. Create a new `updateuserdata` query, to update the database
+6. Create a new `updateuserdata` query, to update the database:

 ```sql
 UPDATE users